PGScatalog/pgsc_calc/docs/explanation/output.rst

     **Figure 3.
 Visualization of genetic ancestry analysis within the report.**

+.. note:: It is important to visually inspect the PCA to make sure that it looks correct (placing the reference
+    populations correctly), and that the projection of individuals from the target dataset looks sensible.

 The final section shows an example of the main results dataframe that contains the sample identifiers and calculated PGS in the *Score extract* section.
 A visual display of the PGS distribution for a set of example